-One of the critical tools that global companies with a remote workforce need are proper instant messaging for business solutions.
-When deployed and used correctly, an instant messaging tool for business can be a vital piece of your ability to stay in touch with your employees and colleagues while also fostering productivity and camaraderie.
-In this article, we take a look at some of the critical solutions for instant messaging in the workplace while laying out their pros, cons, and things to consider before you make a final decision on what instant messaging business solution you choose.
+In this article, we take a look at some of the best solutions for instant messaging in the workplace and lay out their pros, cons.
 As new solutions come to the market, we will continually update it, so bookmark this page and check it often.
 Technology software moves at a fast pace, so the best solution for today might not be the best solution for tomorrow.

 At the current time, there are three popular instant messaging apps for business on the market.
 We’ve looked in-depth at all three of them and compiled some criteria to look at in each of them if you’re doing your research.